Schroedinger-Hat/ImageGoNord-Web/README.md

 A tool that can convert your rgb images to [Nordtheme](https://www.nordtheme.com/) palette.

 This repository is:
-- CLI utility, written in python, that can convert any sort of image into a [nordtheme](https://github.com/arcticicestudio/nord) palette image;
 - an API hosted on Heroku that is using the [ImageGoNord Python package](https://github.com/Schrodinger-Hat/ImageGoNord-pip) written in Flask;
 - a demo website hosted on Netlify made using the Nordtheme and VueJS;